Bedrotting

 This installation invites visitors to engage in bed rotting—a collective exploration of dissociation and escapism, often reframed as acts of self-care.
 The artwork transforms this gesture into a site of both vulnerability and critique, where intimate digital traces are entangled with planetary collapse.

-In this intimate and immersive setting, Bed Rotting becomes a space to rest and to reckon: to lie down inside the affective wreckage of a collapsing world, and to reflect on how digital infrastructures capture, sell, and algorithmically shape our longings.
+In this intimate and immersive setting, Bedrotting becomes a space to rest and to reckon: to lie down inside the affective wreckage of a collapsing world, and to reflect on how digital infrastructures capture, sell, and algorithmically shape our longings.